skullchap/chadstr/README.md

-# chadstr.h
+# CHADSTR.H
-### Chad Strings - The Chad way to handle strings in C.
+### CHAD STRINGS - The Chad way to handle strings in C.

 One ```str(...)``` macro to handle them all.